Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning

-We can also apply other strategies for the sensor set placement in our problem setting, such as mixed integer programming strategies, which can solve it optimally; however, these do not scale to portfolio sizes of a dozen ML pipelines~\citep{krause_jwrpm2008a,pfisterer-arxiv2018a}.
+We could also apply other strategies for the sensor set placement in our setting, such as mixed integer programming strategies, which can solve it optimally; however, these do not scale to portfolio sizes of a dozen ML pipelines~\citep{krause_jwrpm2008a,pfisterer-arxiv2018a}.

-The same proposition (with the same proof) and corollaries apply if we select a ML pipeline based on an intermediate step in a learning curve or use cross-validation instead of holdout.
+The same proposition (with the same proof) and corollaries apply if we select an ML pipeline based on an intermediate step in a learning curve or use cross-validation instead of holdout.
 We discuss using the validation set and other model selection and budget allocation strategies in Appendix~\ref{sec:choose_on_valid} and Appendix~\ref{app:choosing-for-sh}.